 - Reasoning on the Web

-- Discover Semantic Web reasoning with open source projects and documentation.
+- Discover Semantic Web reasoning through open source projects.

 Discover more about my research through my recent publications: